 The Iowa Cattlemen’s Association provides cattle producers the opportunity to join forces and speak with one voice about a variety of issues, including regulatory ones.
 Members also provide input on educational needs, ICA services, and a social network for farmers who have a common goal – strengthening Iowa’s beef cattle business.

 For "Strength in Numbers," join the Iowa Cattlemen's Association and be a part of "The Voice" for your beef industry.

 ICA members are kept informed about state legislative and regulatory issues and marketing rules through the policy newsletter, regional and district meetings, and the Iowa Cattleman magazine.
-Currently, ICA is focused on the EPA and the Army Corps of Engineers Waters of the US (WOTUS) Rule, the Des Moines Water Works Lawsuit, cattle market volatility, the Iowa Nutrient Reduction Strategy and protecting Iowa's fence law.
+Currently, ICA is focused on the EPA and the Army Corps of Engineers Waters of the US (WOTUS) Rule, cattle market volatility, the Iowa Nutrient Reduction Strategy and protecting Iowa's fence law.

 “As cattle producers, we have one organization solely dedicated to telling our story, advocating for our families, and keeping us informed and involved in the policy of tomorrow at a state level and beyond.
 That’s the Iowa Cattlemen’s Association.” - Dan Hanrahan